 There are various forms of diabetes, a condition that involves an excessively high level of blood glucose, also known as hyperglycaemia.
 The two most important forms are type 1 and type 2 diabetes.
 In type 1 diabetes, the body’s own immune system destroys the cells in the pancreas that produce insulin.
 Patients are often still very young when a diagnosis is made.

-Type 2 diabetes accounts for 90% of all cases.
+Type 2 diabetes accounts for 90 percent of all cases.
 Previously referred to as late-onset or adult-onset diabetes, younger people are increasingly developing this form nowadays, not least because the risk factors of excess weight and lack of physical activity may occur at an early age.
 These and other risk factors can lead to reduced sensitivity to insulin (insulin resistance) and subsequently to hyperglycaemia.
 As with cardiovascular diseases, the risk factors predisposing to type 2 diabetes can often be actively modified.
 Diabetes prevention programmes show that lifestyle changes can have a lasting positive effect.
 It is now also known, however, that the risk of developing type 2 diabetes can be increased by genetic predisposition.

 Further information